CtrlK

 Actionability

 No concrete code, commands, scripts, or executable examples anywhere.
 The 'Examples' section describes what the skill 'will do' in abstract terms rather than showing how.
-The 'Instructions' are vague steps like 'Apply statistical analysis' with no specifics on which tools, libraries, commands, thresholds, or data formats to use.
+The 'Instructions' section is a vague 6-step list with no specifics on how to collect metrics, what statistical methods to use, what thresholds to apply, or what format baselines should be in.

 1 / 3